-It is bordered in the east by Mozambique, in the north, by Vhembe District Municipality through Thulamela & Makhado municipalities, in the south, by Mpumalanga province through Ehlanzeni District Municipality (Bushbuckridge, Thaba-Chweu and Greater Tubatse) and, to the west, by Capricorn District Municipality (Molemole, Polokwane & Lepelle-Nkumpi), in the south-west, by Sekhukhune District Municipality (Fetakgomo).
-The district spans a total area of 2 001 100 ha (20 011 km), inclusive of portion of Kruger National Park from Olifants to Tshingwedzi camps or Lepelle to Tshingwedzi rivers.
+It is bordered in the east by Mozambique, in the north, by Vhembe District Municipality through Thulamela & Makhado municipalities, in the south, by Mpumalanga province through Ehlanzeni District Municipality (Bushbuckridge, Thaba-Chweu and Greater Tubatse) and, to the west, by Capricom District Municipality (Molemole, Polokwane & Lepelle-Nkumpi), in the south-west, by Sekhukhune District Municipality (Fetakgomo).
+The district spans a total area of 2 001 100 ha (20 011 km2), inclusive of portion of Kruger National Park from Olifants to Tshingwedzi camps or Lepelle to Tshingwedzi rivers.
 There are 16 urban areas (towns and townships), 354 villages (rural settlements) and a total of 125 Wards.

 The district is named Mopani because of the abundance of nutritional Mopani worms found in the area.
 By virtue of the Kruger National Park being part of Ba-Phalaborwa and Greater Giyani municipalities, Mopani District is part of the Great Limpopo Transfrontier Park, the park that combines South Africa, Mozambique and Zimbabwe.
 The strategic location of the District embodies both advantages and disadvantages.
 The communities of Mopani should be well positioned, in order to harness advantages that come with their neighbourliness with Mozambique.
 The converse is also true.
 Problems are even more apparent than advantages.
 Health and security (on borders) pose signals.

 Table 5 below shows the extent of Mopani and its components in terms of Wards, Villages and Urban areas.
 It will be noted that the area occupied by Kruger National park, is devoted largely to nature conservation.
-Both Maruleng and Ba-Phalaborwa are least in terms of number of wards and villages and they are largely occupied by game farms.
-It will also be noted that number of villages has increased from 325 to 354 in a period of eight years imposing a high demand in the provision of basic services facilities.
+Both Maruleng and Ba-Phalaborwa are least